1952 SWDFL SEASON RESULTS

 Whitton ...
 3.3 ..
 5.5 ..
 5.7 ..
 8.7 (55)

-Goals: Griffith: P O'Connell 4, T Roulent 3, F Hicks 2, L Crump, J Kloot, E Feltwell
+Goals - Griffith: P O'Connell 4, T Roulent 3, F Hicks 2, L Crump, J Kloot, E Feltwell

 Whitton: J Tucker 3, F Thompson 2, J Quinn, E Thompson, K Painting

-Best: Griffith: T Roulent, J Kloot, R Bitcon, J Taylor, P O'Connell, C Polkinghorne, J Luhrs
+Best players - Griffith: T Roulent, J Kloot, R Bitcon, J Taylor, P O'Connell, C Polkinghorne, J Luhrs

 Whitton: D Dunbar, E Thompson, J Tucker, L Thompson, J Quinn, M McAliece, J Rice

-Griffith: Tom Roulent (c-c)), Jack Taylor, Fred Clarke, Dick Bitcon, Keith Thompson, Jack Luhrs, Paddy O'Connell, Terry Wood, Fred Hicks, Jack Kloot, Ted Feltwell, Lionel Crump, Cecil Polkinghorne, Don Cameron, Jack Shrives, Robert Cameron, Vic Ledwidge, Chas.
-O'Brien; Noel Tyndall, Laurie Smith
+Griffith: Tom Roulent (c-c)), Jack Taylor, Fred Clarke, Dick Bitcon, Keith Thompson, Jack Luhrs, Paddy O'Connell, Terry Wood, Fred Hicks, Jack Kloot, Ted Feltwell, Lionel Crump, Cecil Polkinghorne, Don Cameron, Jack Shrives, Robert Cameron, Vic Ledwidge, Charlie O'Brien; Noel Tyndall, Laurie Smith

 Whitton: Jack Quinn (c-c), Clem Dunbar, Jack Rice, John 'Darby' Dunn, Trevor Hyde, Jack Tucker, Mick McAliece, Noel Willmer, Fred Kenny, Joe Painting, Leo Dunn, Bill Painting, Dudley Dunbar, Les Thompson, Perc 'Ike' Weaven, Ken Painting, Ted Thompson, Frank Thompson; Ossie DeMamiel, George Williams